AndrewKuzmin/AndrewKuzmin/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning a Lakehouse architecture with Delta Lake
+- 🌱 I’m currently learning a Stream Processing by using Apache Kafka and Apache Flink

 ### 🛠 &nbsp;Tech Stack